General

 Immigration detention in Switzerland is applied for the purpose of removal, as no general detention of asylum seekers is foreseen.
 The administrative detention of asylum seekers during the asylum procedure is rarely practiced (this is only possible in the form of Detention in preparation for departure and Temporary detention in some exceptional cases), while the other detention types are possible only after a removal decision has been issued.
 Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.

-In Switzerland, the cantons are competent to enforce removals as well as to use coercive measures aiming at facilitating such enforcement.
+In Switzerland, cantons are competent to enforce removals as well as to use coercive measures aiming at facilitating such enforcement.
 Cantonal authorities are thus responsible for ordering detention, which leads to a significant diversity of detention practices across the country.[1]
 Against a cantonal detention order, an appeal can be filed to the cantonal appeal instances.
-The Federal Supreme Court is responsible for examining appeals against decisions issued by the highest cantonal appeal instance.
+The Federal Supreme Court is responsible for examining appeals against decisions issued by the highest cantonal appeal instance.[2]

 Statistics on detention

-• SEM cannot order detention,, only the cantons are competent for ordering detention,[4] except for the detention of asylum seekers in airport transit zones.
-Although the cantons have a legal obligation to report all cases of administrative detention to the SEM,[5] the registration of the relevant information and quality of registered information present several deficiencies as reported by a study commissioned by the Parliamentary Control of the Administration.[6]
+• Although cantons have a legal obligation to report all cases of administrative detention to the SEM,[6] the registration of the relevant information and its quality presents several deficiencies, as reported by a study commissioned in 2018 by the Parliamentary Control of the Administration.[7]
+Since then, improvements have been made in the statistical record of detentions, according to the monitoring report on 2023.[8]

 • The definition of detention of asylum seekers in Swiss law is not totally clear.
 In particular, temporary detention (up to three days) is not always considered detention.
 The holding of foreign nationals in airport transit zones is also officially not considered detention.
 For the scope of this report, we consider both types of confinement as detention.